pankaj-basnet/REACT-NATIVE-LECTURE-2026--BY-FLUTTER-GOOGLE-DEVELOPER-EXPERT/SUB-/1-A-DEC-28-.md

 # TypeScript, React, React Native ( From beginner to advanced )

-- Comprehensive coding video series hosted by Vandad Nahavandipoor.
+* Comprehensive coding video series hosted by Vandad Nahavandipoor.
 The tutorial focuses on building a foundation in TypeScript before progressing to React and React Native.

 ---
----

 # Lecture Video tutorial - 1 : TypeScript from Scratch - Environment Setup, Node, NVM, and Why TypeScript Exists

-![Initial Setup Phase][Chapter-01-A-ref]
+![Introduction][Chapter-01-A-ref]

-## The introductory video of a comprehensive coding series hosted by Vandad.
+### The introductory video of a comprehensive coding series hosted by Vandad.
 The tutorial focuses on building a foundation in TypeScript before progressing to React and React Native.

 Learn TypeScript (TS) fundamentals, Node, and NVM.
 This tutorial explains why TypeScript exists and its benefits, demonstrating environment setup for future React and React Native projects.
 Explore the tsconfig.json file and its impact on development workflow.